 You will be provided with a sling, which is for your comfort.
-We advise you to wear this sling for up to 4 weeks.
+We advise you need to wear this sling for up to 4 weeks.
 The physiotherapist on the ward will tell you the exact time frame.

-You may find it comfortable to wear a waistband at night times, to ensure the arm feels secure.
+You may find it comfortable to wear the waistband at night times, to ensure the arm feels secure.

 You may remove the sling for washing and dressing purposes and to complete your exercises.
-You should aim to keep your hand higher than the elbow in the sling.